IBM/event-streams/_2019.1.1/02-installing/04-installing.md

    - The SSH password if you are connecting remotely to the master host of your {{site.data.reuse.icp}} cluster.
 - Ensure your proxy address uses lowercase characters.
 This is a setting that often needs to be checked when installing {{site.data.reuse.short_name}} on an {{site.data.reuse.icp}} cluster [deployed on Amazon Web Services (AWS)](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/supported_environments/aws/overview.html){:target="_blank"}.
 If the address is in uppercase, edit the `ibmcloud-cluster-info` ConfigMap in the `kube-public` namespace, and change the uppercase characters to lowercase for the `proxy_address` parameter:\\
    `kubectl edit configmap -n ibmcloud-cluster-info -n kube-public`
+- Ensure you have the {{site.data.reuse.icp}} monitoring service installed.
+Usually monitoring is installed by default.
+However, some deployment methods might not install it.
+For example, monitoring might not be part of the default deployment when installing {{site.data.reuse.icp}} on Azure [by using Terraform](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/supported_environments/azure_overview.html){:target="_blank"}.
+Without this service, parts of the {{site.data.reuse.short_name}} UI [do not work](../../troubleshooting/problem-with-piping/).
+You can install the monitoring service from the [Catalog or CLI](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/manage_metrics/monitoring_service.html#install_monitsrv){:target="_blank"} for existing  deployments.

 ## Preparing the platform